canopy-js/canopy-js/README.md

 Links are made using the `[[Topic]]` syntax, using the name of another topic or subtopic to specify the target of the link, and one can change the link text like so: `[[Real Topic|Link Text]].` Link targets are case-insensitive and ignore style characters, so eg `[[_topic_]]` would be a valid reference to a topic with the key `Topic:`.

-There are three types of references: local, global, and import.
+There are three types of references: local, global, and path references which are a type of global reference.

 #### Local References